Dream big and be inspired by architectural stunner The Glasshouse and its award-winning bathroom.

 "I still pinch myself daily that this is what we created… I live in my dream house."

 Recognised with two awards at the HIA Housing Awards, the master bathroom continues the monochrome theme established in the living spaces, with textured black floor tiling extended up the wall.
-An extensive wall hung vanity mirrors the floating effect of the house with its white concrete slab.
+An extensive floating vanity mirrors the floating effect of the house with its white concrete slab.

 The bath you choose can have a big impact on the space.
-In this case, Sarah chose the Kartell Freestanding Bath instead of a more conventional rounded bath, to complement the angular profile of the dual Alape Metaphor Counter Basins and balance the room.
+In this case, Sarah chose the Kartell by LAUFEN Freestanding Bath instead of a more conventional bath, complementing the angular profile of the dual Alape Metaphor Counter Basins to balance the room.

-You might think that you need to stick with the same tapware colour throughout your bathroom, but The Glasshouse is a great example of how choosing two tones can create a luxurious contrast and highlight the design elements.
+You might think that you need to stick with the same tapware and accessory finish throughout your bathroom, but The Glasshouse is a great example of how choosing two tones can create a luxurious contrast.
 Here Milli Axon Tapware works beautifully with the matching Milli Axon Bath Outlet and hand shower.